Radio Television of Serbia: Radio Television Belgrade (1958–1991)

 Radio Television Belgrade (RTB), consisting of Radio Belgrade and Television Belgrade (TVB) was established as a result of the decision by the Executive Council of the Socialist Republic of Serbia on 13 February 1958.
 This came after the Socialist Federal Republic of Yugoslavia's government decision of 1956 to invest in a television network.

 The first televised broadcast was on 23 August 1958, an edition of the Dnevnik (Journal) news programme with Miloje Orlović, Branislav Surutka, Olga Nađ, Olivera Živković and Vera Milovanović.
 The first RTB program was broadcast from the Belgrade Fair and from a new TV Studio build there.
 From 1961, RTS began to use quadruplex video tape recording equipment.
 The Sixties saw dramatic development in all genres of TV programs.
-TVB became famous by its sitcoms, directed and written by Radivoje-Lola Djukić, Novak Novak and others (unfortunately, only a small proportion is preserved, owing to implicit censorship and shortage of tapes).
+TVB became famous by its sitcoms, directed and written by Radivoje-Lola Djukić, Novak Novak and others (only a small proportion is preserved, owing to implicit censorship and shortage of tapes).
 Also, TVB had excellent documentary programs (series Karavan, Reflektor and others) and quizzes.
 By 1970, the entire territory of Serbia was covered by the RTS signal.
 On 31 December 1971, TVB started broadcasting in PAL color system on its second network.
 A new AM (radio) broadcast equipment in Zvečka, Obrenovac, with 2000 kW transmitter was erected in 1976.

 After the political turmoil in the 1970s (against the "liberals") the program of RTB became more sterile, however, in the 1980s it reached the zenith.

 In 1989, preparation for the formation of the RTS system officially began.
 That same year, 3K TVB started broadcasting as the youth, alternative TV channel.
 Along with it, Radio 101 started broadcasting in Belgrade and Vojvodina.
 Radio 101 was the more commercial youth radio, carrying pop and turbo-folk hits.
 It was intended to complement the more alternative Belgrade 202.

 In 1990, a few regional studios (Niš, Kragujevac, Jagodina, Šabac) officially started broadcasting regional programming via a window in place of "Beogradska hronika".

 In 1991, all public broadcasters within Serbia began the formation of the RTS network system by merging their stations and programming direction to RTB, which served as flagship of the RTS network.